Understanding Book Value (Net Tangible Assets) on a Balance Sheet

 Book value can be extraordinarily useful in estimating the quality of a business.
 In fact, it's a lot easier to get rich by investing in an excellent business, though there can be intelligent things to do when looking at so-called bad businesses.
 A good business will generate after-tax profits of somewhere between 12% and 25% on book value.

 An excellent business can generate after-tax profits of anywhere north of 25% of book value.
 The sustainability of these returns is highly important.
 What makes a company such as Hershey so incredible as a long-term position is that it has proven capable of producing mouth-watering results for not just years or decades, but generations spanning the 19th, 20th, and now 21st century.

 This is a modern discovery that only really came into the mainstream sometime over the past thirty or so years.
-Prior to that time, it was generally thought the more assets a company had the better.
+Prior to that time, it was generally thought the more assets a company had, the better.
 It was a series of successful value investors who demonstrated the folly of this approach.

-They showed that not only do asset-intensive businesses tend to produce lower returns on equity, they can get slaughtered during periods of high inflation.
+They showed that not only do asset-intensive businesses tend to produce lower returns on equity, but they can also get slaughtered during periods of high inflation.
 This is because the property, plant, and equipment needs to be replaced at ever-escalating nominal prices, as opposed to something like a software company that can simply raise prices without a huge adjustment to the cost structure or invested asset base.

-The Relationship Between a Company's Assets and the Profit it Generates
+The Relationship Between a Company's Assets and the Profit It Generates